Student Handbook: Demonstration Policy

 • Corridors, stairways, doorways, and building entrances may not be blocked or obstructed in violation of the regulations of the New York City Fire Department or of the University.
 Clear and unimpeded passageways must be maintained at all times.

-• Space may be occupied only when assigned through established University procedures.
+• Space may be occupied only when assigned through established University policies and procedures.

 • Any noise which interferes with the work or study of persons in a building will not be permitted.

-• Buildings must be cleared at normal closing time for each building unless other arrangements are approved in advance.
+• Buildings must be cleared at normal closing time for each building unless other arrangements are coordinated in advance.

 5. Fail to fulfill the responsibilities of those organizing and participating as outlined below.